EHRI/rspub-gui/README.md

 ![Internal](img/internal.png)

 _Fig.
-1. Institution preparing content and ResourceSync metadata, and transfering them to their web server._
+1. A Collection Holding Institution uses Metadata Publishing Tool to
+- Import EAD-files from their Archival Information System to a local drive or network drive;
+- Make an automated selection of EAD-files based on different criteria
+- Prepare ResourceSync metadata
+- Transfer EAD-files and ResourceSync metadata to the web server of the institution_